Sarmad426/Python/7B-Regex/Readme.md

 Regex, short for Regular Expression, is a powerful tool used for pattern matching and manipulation of strings.
 It provides a concise and flexible syntax for describing text patterns, allowing you to search, match, and manipulate text based on specific criteria.

-Here are some basic concepts in regex:
+## Basic Concepts

+### 1. Literal Characters

-1. **Literal Characters:** Match the exact characters specified in the pattern.
+Match the exact characters specified in the pattern.
    - Example: The regex `apple` would match the string "apple" in a text.

+### 2. Meta-characters

-2. **Meta-characters:** Special characters with a specific meaning.
+These are special characters with a specific meaning.

    - `.` (dot): Matches any character except a newline.
    - `*`: Matches 0 or more occurrences of the preceding character or group.
    - `+`: Matches 1 or more occurrences of the preceding character or group.